pika/pika/README.md

     ## command automatically installs pika to the correct context
     pip install -e git://github.com/tonyg/pika.git#egg=pika

-## Roadmap

- * Support continuation-passing-style, for asynchronous programming (and, eventually, Twisted support)

 ## Licensing

 Pika is licensed under the MPL, and may also be used under the terms